Enumerated type: Rationale

 Some early programming languages did not originally have enumerated types.
-If a programmer wanted a variable, for example myColor, to have a value of red, the variable red would be declared and assigned some arbitrary value, usually an integer constant.
-The variable red would then be assigned to myColor.
+If a programmer wanted a variable, for example myColor, to have a value of RED, the constant RED would be declared and assigned some arbitrary value, usually an integer constant.
+The constant RED would then be assigned to myColor.
 Other techniques assigned arbitrary values to strings containing the names of the enumerators.

 These arbitrary values were sometimes referred to as magic numbers since there often was no explanation as to how the numbers were obtained or whether their actual values were significant.
 These magic numbers could make the source code harder for others to understand and maintain.